larkintuckerllc/k8s-cka-tutorial/05-know-how-to-configure-authentication-and-authorization/README.md

 ### Granting Access to Another Cluster Administrator

-Say we had a second IAM user, e.g., *fred.developer* and we want to give that user full access.
+Say we had a second IAM user, e.g., *fred* and we want to give that user full access.
 This amounts to editing a K8s configuration and add a section:

 ```plaintext
 kubectl edit configmap/aws-auth -n kube-system aws-auth